burnpiro/erdem.pl/content/posts/2019/2019-08-10-React-performance-trick/React-performance-trick.md

 ![Object](./optimized-function.png)

 If you take a look on screenshoots above, you can notice that first time V8 goes through `premonomorphic (.) -> monomorphic (1) -> polymorphic (P)-> megamorphic (N)` states but second one stays in `premonomorphic (.) -> monomorphic (1)` state.
-In my [previous post](/2019/08/v-8-function-optimization#back-to-our-function) i've described how optimisation works in V8.
+In my [previous post](/2019/08/v-8-function-optimization#back-to-our-function) I've described how optimisation works in V8.
 In this case we have to deal with **Megamorphic** function and that means it won't be optimised by the engine.
 On the other hand we have **Monomorphic** function which is optimised for given Shape (Fiber's Shape).
 So even with extra layer (more complicated object), function might execute faster.

 ## Conclusions